NetAppEMEA/hackathon-vol2/TRELLO.md

 1. It's time to test our CI/CD.
 Choose **Build Now**.
  - Monitor the stages in Jenkins.
 Monitor Slack for posts.
  - When approval is requested if you want to push to production check the test instance.
 If it looks good, push to production, otherwise don't!
-If you're ready for a code change ask the leader to push something new for you!
+Monitor the \#git channel for code updates, if you're eager for a change ask the leader to push something!

 ### The end ###